List of Castlevania characters: Vincent Dorin

 His name was reused for an abbot in the reboot, Lords of Shadow.
 He went insane by isolating himself and protecting a priceless artifact, while his townspeople were being slaughtered by supernatural creatures.

-Castlevania (Nintendo 64) and Legacy of Darkness
+Castlevania (1999) and Legacy of Darkness

 IGA claimed in 2006 that Castlevania and Legacy of Darkness for the Nintendo 64 were considered side projects to his timeline.
 However, the games were later listed on the 20th Anniversary Timeline, without any description.
 IGA later clarified that he looks at the titles as "...a Castlevania "gaiden" (subseries)" and complemented them by stating "...they both have a really unique take on the Castlevania world."
 Iga later included Cornell in Castlevania Judgment (Nov 2008) (drawn from his era of the timeline by magical forces).
 The game and manual makes references to Legacy of Darkness story.
 Events and characters related to the game such as Ada are mentioned during Cornell's mission and by some of the characters who encounter Cornell during their missions (such as Death & Camilla).
 Legacy of Darkness is said to be Cornell's previous appearance in the manual.